jarun/buku/README.md

 `buku` fetches the title of a bookmarked web page and stores it along with any additional comments and tags.
 You can use your favourite editor to compose and update bookmarks.
 With multiple search options, including regex and a deep scan mode (particularly for URLs), it can find any bookmark instantly.
 Multiple search results can be opened in the browser at once.

-For GUI integration, refer to the wiki page on [System integration](https://github.com/jarun/Buku/wiki/System-integration).
+For GUI integration (or to sync bookmarks with your favourite bookmark management service), refer to the wiki page on [System integration](https://github.com/jarun/Buku/wiki/System-integration).
 If you prefer the terminal, thanks to the [shell completion](#shell-completion) scripts, you don't need to memorize any of the options.
 There's an Easter egg to revisit random forgotten bookmarks too.

 We have one of the best documentation around.
 You can start with the [Examples](#examples). *Buku* is too busy to track you - no history, obsolete records, usage analytics or homing.
 To learn more on how it works or to contribute to the project, please refer to the wiki page on [Operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).